Marau Mātauranga

 Year 11

-At Year 11, students are expected to take english and mathematics as well as four other courses.
-At this level students study for Level 1 of the National Certificate of Educational Achievement (NCEA).
+At Year 11, students are expected to take English (or an English Language Course) and mathematics as well as four other courses.
+At this level, students study for Level 1 of the National Certificate of Educational Achievement (NCEA).

 Year 12

-At Year 12, all students are required to take five subjects, mainly for Level 2 NCEA but also for other certificates on the National Qualifications Framework.
-High-achieving students can study six subjects.
-There are no compulsory subjects.
+At Year 12, all students are required to take six subjects, mainly for Level 2 NCEA but also for other certificates on the National Qualifications Framework.

 Year 13

-At Year 13, students are required to take five subjects, mainly for Level 3 NCEA, which provides entry to university.
+At Year 13, students are required to take five subjects, mainly for Level 3 NCEA.
+Students wanting to further their studies at university will also be striving for the University Entrance qualification.
 There are no compulsory subjects.
 Some students select six subjects.

 Student Assessment Procedures